Video Data and AI Solutions Blog

 Why is Chain of Custody Important for Criminal Cases?

 There is no need to say that digital evidence is a key element in solving criminal cases.
 In order to prove the defendant is guilty or not, prosecutors must justify that the evidence presented in the court is as original as collected at the crime scene.
+This requires adequate protective measures for digital evidence while it is collected stored and shared.

 If any discrepancies are found due to mishandling of digital evidence, it can be challenged anytime in the court and ruled inadmissible.